MuggleJinx/Camel-toolkits-mcp/README.md

-# Camel Toolkits MCP
+# CAMEL Toolkits MCP

-A lightweight server that exports [Camel](https://github.com/camel-ai/camel) framework toolkits as MCP-compatible tools.
+A lightweight server that exports [CAMEL](https://github.com/camel-ai/camel) framework toolkits as MCP-compatible tools.

 ## Overview

-This project bridges the gap between the Camel AI framework's toolkit ecosystem and MCP (Model Control Protocol) compatible clients.
+This project bridges the gap between the CAMEL AI framework's toolkit ecosystem and MCP (Model Control Protocol) compatible clients.
 It allows you to dynamically load and expose any Camel toolkit as an MCP server, making these tools available to a wide range of LLM-based applications.

 Key features:
-- Dynamically discover and list available Camel toolkits
+- Dynamically discover and list available CAMEL toolkits
 - Load and execute toolkit functions at runtime
-- Seamless conversion of Camel toolkit functions to MCP-compatible tools
+- Seamless conversion of CAMEL toolkit functions to MCP-compatible tools

 ## Installation